Block design test: Historical background

 Figure from The Block-Design tests by Kohs (1920) showing, in grayscale, an example of his block test.

 David Wechsler adapted a block design subtest for his Wechsler-Bellevue test, the predecessor of his WAIS (Wechsler Adult Intelligence Scale), from the Kohs block design test developed in 1920 at Stanford University by Samuel Calmin Kohs.
 A later revision of the Kohs test by Hutt incorporated the time taken to complete each item into the scoring of the test.
 Wechsler followed that practice in making both accuracy and speed factors in scoring the test.

 Neuropsychological assessment

 Good performance on the block design test is indicative of appropriate functioning of the parietal and frontal lobes.
 Head injury, Alzheimer's disease, and stroke can severely reduce the performance of an individual on the block design test.
-Additional evidence suggests impairment in block design performance among schizophrenic and bipolar disorder patient populations, though this represents only preliminary findings.
+Additional evidence suggests impairment in block design performance among schizophrenic and bipolar disorder patient populations.